alexandru-savinov/BalancedNewsGo/docs/codebase_documentation.md

 ## 1. Introduction

 This document provides a high-level overview and detailed documentation of the Go codebase for the NewsBalancer project.
-The primary goal of NewsBalancer is to fetch news articles from various RSS feeds, analyze their political bias using Large Language Models (LLMs), store the results, and expose this data through a web interface and API.
+The primary goal of NewsBalancer is to fetch news articles from various RSS feeds, analyze their political bias using Large Language Models (LLMs), store the results, and expose this data through a modern responsive web interface and API.

+**Project Status:**
+- **✅ Production Ready** with Editorial template integration complete
+- **✅ Modern Web Interface** featuring responsive design and server-side rendering
+- **✅ Comprehensive Testing** with all core functionality verified and working

 **Latest Test Status:**
 - Most Go unit, integration, and end-to-end tests pass.
 Notably, `internal/llm` unit tests have some outstanding failures (see `docs/testing.md`).
+- **✅ Editorial Templates and Web Interface** - All template rendering and client-side functionality tests PASS
 - The codebase now uses **averaging everywhere** for duplicate model/perspective scores and confidences.
 This logic is fully covered by passing tests.
 - For reliable test runs, set the environment variable `NO_AUTO_ANALYZE=true` (see `docs/testing.md`).